bbc/accessibility-news-and-you/accessibility-swarms.md

 - Make notes of any issues
 - Prioritise bugs

+Afterwards, create tickets to fix all the issues.
+Include information on how to replicate the issue and the priority level.

 ## How long will the swarm take?
 - Some swarms will be shorter, some longer
 - Allow 2 hours